Jeremiah 50 – A Word of Judgment Against Babylon

 Who will withstand Me?”

 a.
-A people shall come from the north: Babylon’s end would come from the Medes and Persian, roughly from their north.
+A people shall come from the north: Babylon’s end would come from the Medes and Persians, roughly from their north.
 Since much of this prophecy speaks not only of that soon conquest but an ultimate destruction of Babylon (Revelation 17-18), their destruction will also in some way come from the north.

 b.
 They are cruel and shall not show mercy: The conquerors of Babylon will be ruthless warriors.
 Babylon rarely showed mercy; they should expect none from their eventual conquerors.

 c.
-Anguish has taken hold of him: In many places Jeremiah described this effect of Babylon and her armies upon those they conquered (Jeremiah 13:8, 22:23, 48:41, 49:22).
-Now a similar terror would come upon the king of Babylon.
+Anguish has taken hold of him: In many places, Jeremiah described this effect of Babylon and her armies upon those they conquered (Jeremiah 13:8, 22:23, 48:41, 49:22).
+Now, a similar terror would come upon the king of Babylon.

 i.
 “Small wonder that the Babylonian king, used to being the victor, is now petrified with fear as the potential victim.”
 (Thompson)